reactioncommerce/reaction-docs/developer/architecture/metadata.md

 # SEO and Metadata

-Basic meta tag data is inserted by the `ReactionRouter.DocHead.init` method which uses [kadira:dochead](https://github.com/kadirahq/meteor-dochead) package to manipulate `document.head`.
+Basic meta tag data is inserted by the `Router.DocHead.init` method which uses [kadira:dochead](https://github.com/kadirahq/meteor-dochead) package to manipulate `document.head`.

 Add additional meta objects using `DocHead`, which is added by the Reaction Router.